pi-hole/docs/docs/docker/DHCP.md

 # Docker DHCP and Network Modes

-Docker runs in a seperate network by default called a docker bridge network, which makes DHCP want to serve addresses to that network and not your LAN network where you probably want it.
+Docker runs in a separate network by default called a docker bridge network, which makes DHCP want to serve addresses to that network and not your LAN network where you probably want it.
 This document details why Docker Pi-hole DHCP is different from normal Pi-hole and how to fix the problem.

 ### Technical details

 Docker's bridge network mode is default and recommended as a more secure setting for containers because docker is all about isolation, they isolate processes by default and the bridge network isolates the networking by default too.
-You gain access to the isoalted container's service ports by using port forwards in your container's runtime config; for example `-p 67:67` is DHCP.
+You gain access to the isolated container's service ports by using port forwards in your container's runtime config; for example `-p 67:67` is DHCP.
 However DHCP protocol operates through a network 'broadcast' which cannot span multiple networks (docker's bridge, and your LAN network).
 In order to get DHCP on to your network there are a few approaches:

 ## Working network modes